 A chronology of key events:

-7th Century AD - Arab invasion; Idris founds the first major Muslim dynasty.
+7th and 8th Centuries AD - Arab invasion; Idris founds the first major Muslim dynasty.

 10-17th Centuries - Dynasties and religious movements come and go, including the Almoravid movement which at its peak controlled Morocco and parts of present-day Algeria and Spain.

 1860 - Dispute over Spain's Ceuta enclave; Spain declares war, wins a further enclave and an enlarged Ceuta in the settlement.

 1884 - Spain creates a protectorate in coastal areas of Morocco.